Orbital parameters determination via ground radar stations

 Space Situational Awareness (SSA) is an activity ensuring the monitoring of space activities in order to have a common operational picture of space.
 One of the main objectives is the surveillance of orbits and the tracking of objects, which can be spacecraft and debris.
 Some satellite operators provide the orbital data of their spacecrafts, whereas the information of other objects in space (uncontrolled or classified satellites for example) require the use of ground stations in order to determine their orbital parameters.

-The main objectives of this project is to determine the orbital parameters and attitude, if possible, of unknown objects using a set of ground stations in different location using radar technology.
+The main objective of this project is to determine the orbital parameters and attitude, if possible, of unknown objects using a set of ground stations in different locations using radar technology.
 Some basic capacities are already available, but a whole system does not exist currently.
 This includes to

 • General understanding of the orbital dynamics.